-41. Will Christ prematurely descend with the voice of an archangel; with a shout and the Trump of God?
-Years before the Lord battles at the Second Coming (Rev. 19:11)?
-Years before the Last Day of John 6:40?
-Years before Michael the Archangel is to stand?
+41. Will Christ prematurely descend with the voice of an archangel; the shout and the Trump of God?
+Years before the traditional Second Coming battle (Rev. 19:11)?
+Years before the Last Day (John 6:40)?

 42. Can Christ’s Closed Door Return from the Wedding Feast, in which He knocks (Luke 12:36), properly be interpreted as the climatic end of the traditional Second Coming?
 When every eye shall see Him?

 43. “The first shall be last, and the last first.”
 Given in the strict context of literally reaping eternal life (Matt.
-19:30; Mark 10:31; Luke 13:30), how can it possibly fit the imminent pre-trib Rapture Teaching?
-Or the Second Coming Only Theology Teaching?
+19:30; Mark 10:31; Luke 13:30), how can this verse possibly fit the imminent Pre-Trib Rapture Teaching?
+Or Second Coming Only Theology?

 46. When Christ told Sardis to strengthen the things that remain in preparation for Day of the Lord’s judgment (Rev. 1:10; 3:2), was His mood kidding?
 Chiding?
 Or was He serious?
 In other words, is Sardis really to strengthen the things that can withstand (“which remain”) the fire of judgment in That Day?
 “For other foundation can no man lay than is laid, which is Jesus Christ.
 Now if any man build upon this foundation gold, silver, precious stones, wood, hay, stubble; every man’s work shall be made manifest: for the day shall declare it, because it shall be revealed by fire; and the fire shall try every man’s work of what sort it is” (1 Cor.
 3:11-13).